 Looking around to make sure I wasn’t being watched I replied.

 The look on her face told me she didn’t believe me.

 “It’s okay.
 I went to the clinic and they told me I would be fine to come to school today.”

-“I will admit that I did lose a lot of blood…”
+“I will admit, I did lose a lot of blood…”

 “There’s nothing to worry about Kira.”

-Even over text I can tell that she is probably seeing right through my lies.
+Even over SMS, I can tell she is probably seeing right through my lies.

 I felt terrible.

 I said and did a lot of things that I shouldn’t last night and my actions are obviously causing pain to those around me.